45 Years Is Near

-In silence they wait, enveloped in stone and dirt they wait in a darkness unknown by most.
+In silence, they wait, enveloped in stone and dirt, in darkness unknown by most.
 They lay still, waiting for the day they are stolen from their earthly embrace.
-The darkness chipped away, swing after swing, allowing their form to fall to the dusty candle lit ground.
+The darkness chipped away, swing after swing, allowing their form to fall to the dusty candle-lit ground.

 “I found another one.”
 A man picked up the gem from the rocky ground before tossing it down to the next man in line.

 “Shard.”
 The next man yelled before tossing it on.

 As each man received, he yelled, alerting the next in the line that he must accept.
 The gem was weightless as it traveled down the line of tired men till it finally saw daylight from the mine.
 The blinding light filled the gem allowing its vibrant green color to cover the Foreman’s face as he rose it to the sun.
 A thumb ran across its surface, clearing the remaining dust to allow an unobstructed shine from the sun.
 As the Foreman stared into the gem, another set of eyes stared back.

 From another world sat the deity of gems, Gleam Eyes.
 In every instance, he sees through all gems that reside upon Hollow.
 He gazes through the gems, using them as seeing stones, enhancing his presence on Hollow.
 The world below him is seen only partly; he names champions to be his eyes and commune with him.